-In France, appropriate measures have to be discussed with the employee representatives and put in place to prevent (or at least limit) the impact of the temporary measures to deal with the COVID-19 situation on the employee's health and safety.
+In France, appropriate measures have to be discussed with the employee representatives and put in place to prevent (or at least limit) the impact of the temporary COVID-19 measures on the employee's health and safety.
 This relates to employees forced to continue working from their usual workplace but also employees having to work remotely.
-The guidelines put in place by the French government further indicate that employers must set measures applicable to teleworking with their employee representatives, taking particular care of ensuring the maintenance of the social link and the prevention of risks associated with the isolation of teleworking employees.
+The guidelines put in place by the French government further indicate that employers must set measures applicable to teleworking with their employee representatives, taking particular care to ensure the maintenance of the social link and the prevention of risks associated with the isolation of teleworking employees.